EliasB-NU/showmaster/README.md

 # Showmaster

-I am currently rewriting the whole project in a more modular way and with a new backend & web interface.
+I am currently rewriting the whole project in a more modular way and with a new backend and web interface.

 Stay tuned.